Guuzii/P5-OpenFoodFact-API/README.md

 ## Installation

 Clone project.
-Open Console and place yourself in the project directory.
+Open Console and place yourself in the project directory then execute this command :
-Run :

     pipenv install